 Worship Street Whistling Shop

 Serving up an array of sparkling English wines, alongside hearty craft beers and completely unique cocktails, no drinker will be left thirsty at the Worship Street Whistling Shop.
 Created in the in-house lab using a variety of home-made ingredients, drinks on offer include the Exploded Martini, Illegal Mezcal and Malic in Wonderland.
 For those after a slightly more immersive experience, choose between the group Emporium and Dram Shop experiences.
-Participate in the world’s first Whiskey Theatre Show and blend your own signature whiskey or pick out a 100 year old bottle from the gin library and enjoy month old wax-sealed bottled cocktails.
+Participate in the world’s first Whiskey Theatre Show and blend your own signature whiskey or pick out a 100 year old bottle from the gin library.

 Worship Street Whistling Shop, 63 Worship Street, London, +44 0 207 247 0015